Wally Badarou: Biography

+One of Badarou's first recording experiences was when he was invited by bassist Julian Scott to play on his brother Robin's 1979 single "Pop Muzik", which was released under the band name M, which became an international hit.
+As a session musician, Badarou also played on Miriam Makeba's album Comme une symphonie d'amour, and on Alain Chamfort's Amour, Année Zéro.

+Badarou was close to Island Records's founder Chris Blackwell, and was one of the Compass Point All Stars (with Sly and Robbie, Barry Reynolds, Mikey Chung and Uziah "Sticky" Thompson), the in-house recording team of Compass Point Studios responsible for a long series of albums of the 1980s recorded by Grace Jones, Tom Tom Club, Joe Cocker, Mick Jagger, Black Uhuru, Gwen Guthrie, Jimmy Cliff and Gregory Isaacs.

-Badarou was the long-time associate of the British band Level 42, contributing on keyboards, synthesizers and programming.
+Badarou was the long-time associate of the English jazz-funk band Level 42, contributing on keyboards, synthesizers and programming.
 He has co-written and performed on a number of the band's tracks since their recording début in 1980, later co-producing them.

-Though never an official member of Level 42, he could be considered a de facto "fifth member" of the band's classic line-up from 1980 through 1994, as he played keyboards and synths on all their studio albums, and co-wrote and/or co-produced much of their material.
+Though never an official member of Level 42, he could be considered a de facto fifth member of the band's classic line-up from 1980 through 1994, as he played keyboards and synths on all their studio albums, and co-wrote and/or co-produced much of their material.
 However, Badarou did not play with Level 42 on concert dates, and he has not been involved with the revived version of the group, which reunited in the early 2000s.

-Badarou was close to Island Records's founder Chris Blackwell, and was one of the Compass Point All Stars (with Sly and Robbie, Barry Reynolds, Mikey Chung and Uziah "Sticky" Thompson), the in-house recording team of Compass Point Studios responsible for a long series of albums of the 1980s recorded by Grace Jones, Tom Tom Club, Joe Cocker, Mick Jagger, Black Uhuru, Gwen Guthrie, Jimmy Cliff and Gregory Isaacs.

-Badarou's keyboard playing could also be heard on albums by Robert Palmer, Marianne Faithfull, Herbie Hancock, M (Pop Muzik), Talking Heads, Tom Tom Club, Foreigner, Power Station, Melissa Etheridge, Manu Dibango, Miriam Makeba, and Lizzy Mercier Descloux.
+Badarou's keyboard playing can also be heard on albums by Robert Palmer, Marianne Faithfull, Herbie Hancock, Talking Heads, Tom Tom Club, Foreigner, Power Station, Melissa Etheridge, Manu Dibango, Miriam Makeba, and Lizzy Mercier Descloux.